Alba Menéndez Pereda

 Steinmetz and Friends of Archaeology Research Travel Fund, Cotsen Institute of Archaeology, UCLA

-Birley Bursary Award, Department of Archaeology, Durham University
+Birley Bursary Award, Department of Archaeology, University of Durham

 TEACHING

-Instructor, Intro to Archaeology: Past, Present, and Future, Educational Studies Program, Massachusetts Institute of Technology, Spring Semester 2022
+Instructor of Record, Intro to Archaeology: Past, Present, and Future, Educational Studies Program, Massachusetts Institute of Technology (Spring 2022)

-Instructor, Entendiendo la Sudamérica Indígena: Investigación y Colección, Instituto de Conservação e Restauro Pachamama, Fall 2022
+Instructor of Record, Entendiendo la Sudamérica Indígena: Investigación y Colección, Instituto de Conservação e Restauro Pachamama (Fall 2021)

 PUBLIC ENGAGEMENT